aerobless/StrangeDungeonVR/docs/index.md

 * Added controller explanation to startup UI.
 * Implemented sitting/standing calibration menu on game load.
 The player is now forced to choose a setting.
 * New starting tile: Undertown.
 The mage Flavorius (the not so great) accidentally merged his hometown of Derpshire with a dungeon deep underground.
 The inhabitants of the town are resigned to their fate and have renamed their village "Undertown".
 * Created system to configure appearance of agents.
-This will allow to add different kinds of enemies more easily
+This will allow to add different kinds of enemies more easily.
-* AI Agent improvements: agents now turn more realistically, movement is now animation based
+* AI Agent improvements: agents now turn more realistically, movement is now animation based.
 * Combat system overhaul.
 The player now has to block incomming attacks actively.
 * Added support for moving platforms (this was painful).
 A first implementation of a moving platform is used in the Goblin Cave.
 * New dungeon tile: Dark Goblin Cave.
 A large cave with weird falling stones & ancient moving platforms.
 Maybe a treasure chest or two as well..